Keep up-to-date on the latest vision-related news and eye care events in our Practice.

 Introducing H.O.P.E.
 Danville Family Eye Care's discount plan to bring clarity and true cost savings to your eye care needs.
 Starting "open enrollment" for the 2023 calendar year.

-$150 per adult / $120 per child will provide an exam - including retinal screening, a 40% discount for eyeglasses, 25% discount on contact lens evaluations, and double the inhouse rebate on contact lenses.
-No frequency limitations, and only a couple of exclusions on the eyeglass brands we carry.
+$150 per adult / $120 per child will provide an exam - including retinal screening, a 40% discount for eyeglasses, 25% discount on contact lens evaluations, and double the in-house rebate on contact lenses.
+No frequency limitations during the year.
+There are only a couple of exclusions on the eyeglass brands we carry.
+These discounts can be used for both glasses AND contact lenses for those that desire to purchase both in the same year.
+Most other vision plans allow discounts on just one or the other.

 Our No Show / Attendance Policy and reasons for implementing it.